-These New 2020 Christmas Songs Will Put You In The Holiday Spirit
+11 New Christmas Songs That'll Get You In The Holiday Spirit This Year

 Christmas music is one of life's greatest joys.
 People from all over the world wait all year to hear the first holiday tune to play on the radio (which is, let's be real, usually "All I Want For Christmas Is You"), and the feeling it brings is simply unexplainable.
 While the classic yuletide tracks are always good go-tos, these new 2020 Christmas songs will fill your heart with just as much joy.